 I will say, the new Cloud Pen Vaporizers look cooler...
 But then again, Grenco Science just did a Snoop Dogg Micro G. Uh oh.

-So both the Cloud Pen and Micro G Pen are used best with wax concentrates
+So both the Micro G Pen and Cloud Pen Vaporizer are used best with shatter or wax concentrates

-(this is sort of true for most pen-shaped vaporizers--AGO Jr
+(this is sort of true for most pen-shaped vaporizers-- Atmos Junior

 , Pocket Vape

 , etc).
 These vape pens do have a slight leg up because they use wick coils to absorb the oil from the melted wax.
 However, at the same time, wick-based vape coils will still get burnt out over time--but most wax atomizers need replacing at some point.
 Plus, replacement vape coils are more expensive for the Cloud Pen and Micro G Pen.
 If you want to find a cheaper alternative, then you should buy vape coils

 for the Pocket Vape, which is compatible with the Original Micro G Pen.

 2. Dry herbs